Des Koch

 Desmond Dalworth Koch (May 10, 1932 – January 26, 1991) was an American track and field athlete and football player who won a bronze medal in the discus throw at the 1956 Summer Olympics.

 Koch graduated from Reed High School in Shelton, Washington and University of Southern California.
 In 1955 he won the NCAA discus title, but failed to qualify for the 1956 Olympics; he was included in the team to replace Ron Drummond who could not compete.
 Besides athletics Koch was known for his football skills.
-He played as an amateur and tried out with the Green Bay Packers (who drafted him in the 1954 NFL draft) and San Diego Chargers, but never played as a professional.
+He played as an amateur and tried out with the Green Bay Packers (who drafted him in the 16th round of the 1954 NFL draft) and San Diego Chargers, but never played as a professional.
 Koch married Mitzi Whitefeather, a Native American.
 They together had three children name India, Tonya, and Sandy.
 After retiring from sport he worked at a plastics manufacturing plant, eventually becoming its executive.